igneus/lilygabc/README.md

 - Bash
 - GNU Make (or compatible)

+For building the Gregorio vs. lilygabc visual test (`make visual_tex`):

+- LuaLaTex
+- the lyluatex package
+- Gregorio

 ## Usage

 Command `\gabc` loads music from a gabc string, `\gabc-file` from a file.

 The resulting scores are by default very bare-bones.
 Two layout variables with settings suitable for chant in modern notation are provided.
+It's suggested to include one of them either in the global `\layout{ }` block, or in the layout block of each lilygabc score.

 ```lilypond
 \include "lilygabc.ily"